NdubuakuMiracle/Predecting-Movie-Rental-Duration/README.md

 ## Overview

 I recently undertook a project with a DVD rental company that sought my expertise in predicting how many days a customer would rent a DVD based on various features.
 The goal was to develop regression models that could meet their requirement of achieving a Mean Squared Error (MSE) of 3 or less on a test set.
-The model I built will ultimately help the company enhance its inventory planning and improve overall efficiency.
+The model I built ultimately helped the company enhance its inventory planning and improve overall efficiency.

 ## Data Source